Martin Luther King Memorial, Washington D.C. © 2016 Robert R. Gerlits, All Rights Reserved.

 Today's financial elite continue to exploit legacy systems that concentrate wealth and power in a small percentage of the population.
 Through a 2 Party , they control a giant industry called Government.
 They have colluded to keep in place government and electoral systems designed to exclude competition.

-4) Attention: Educating candidates and voters about issues and remedies, we can introduce these solutions to the public, with the goal of widespread adoption.
+4) Attention: Educating candidates, elected officials and voters about issues and remedies, we can introduce proportional solutions to the public, with the goal of widespread adoption.

 • Promote candidates who champion election reform.